POVI

 THE BRAINSTORM

-When approaching this project, the team wanted to create something speculative yet grounded in reality.
-When a teammate shared his finding that a startup is actively researching AR contact lenses, we were immediately hooked.
+We wanted to create something speculative yet grounded in reality, which led us to VR/AR contact lenses.
 Choosing between a cooking and athletic use case, we combined our personal interest in sports with a key question: what can contact lenses do that glasses and phones can't?
-The answer was clear: movement.

 RAPID PROTOTYPES